Skip to main content

 Scientific Ethics

-• HSRIS Colloquium Series (6 units)
+• PH 275 (HSRIS Colloquium Series) (6 units)

 Elective Courses (16 units)

-Community Engaged Health Research Practicum Rotations
+Community-Engaged Health Research Practicum Rotations

-The community engaged health research practicum rotations (2 units) are a singular feature of this PhD program that takes advantage of the extensive involvement of the program faculty in community engaged research.
+The community-engaged health research (CeHR) practicum rotations (2 units) are a singular feature of this PhD program that takes advantage of the extensive involvement of the program faculty in community engaged research.
 Students will complete at least two quarter-length rotations before advancing to candidacy, each in the form of an interdisciplinary community-engaged research project.
 They may elect to work in collaboration with any UC San Diego faculty researcher who conducts community-based studies or experiments which generate data in the medical, public health or pharmacologic sciences, and who will serve as a subject area mentor.
 Each practicum will last a minimum of 10 weeks and will involve the analysis of original data.
 The student will prepare or substantially contribute to a project report, which will be reviewed and signed off on by the mentor.

 Contact Us